 The antioxidant actions of quercetin have been shown in rats to protect the brain and nerves from oxidative damage and to prevent injuries that can lead to degenerative brain disorders such as Alzheimer's disease and dementia.

-Quercetin may also protect nerves from stress-related nerve injury by modulating oxidative and inflammatory stress indicators.
+By modulating oxidative and inflammatory stress indicators, Quercetin may also protect nerves from stress-related nerve injury.

-However, keep in mind that the majority of studies focus on a single chemical rather than whole apples.
+However, remember that most studies focus on a single chemical rather than whole apples.
 As a result, more research is required before any conclusions can be reached.

 Pectin, a form of fiber that works as a prebiotic, is found in apples.
-This means it nourishes your gut microbiota, which is made up of beneficial bacteria.
+This means it nourishes your gut microbiota, which is comprised of beneficial bacteria.

-Your gut microbiota plays an important role in your general health and well-being since it is involved in numerous functions connected to health and disease.
+Your gut microbiota plays an important role in your general health and well-being since it involves numerous functions connected to health and disease.
 A healthy stomach is frequently necessary for good health.

 According to new research, apples may help protect against chronic diseases such as obesity, type 2 diabetes, heart disease, and cancer by modifying your gut microbiome in a good way.